Trusted by 1565+ businesses CDSCO-regulated NSNM device compliance 4.6/5 average client rating

 Important Functions of CDSCO

-- CDSCO classifies devices into Class A, B, C, and D based on the risk levels.
+• CDSCO classifies Non-Sterile and Non-Measuring (NSNM) devices into Class A, B, C, and D based on risk levels.

-- Approves and registers devices for manufacturing, import, and sale in India.
+• Approves and registers Class A medical devices for manufacturing, import, and sale in India.

 Licensing and Registration:

-- Issues licenses to manufacturers and importers for devices in all risk categories.
+• Issues licenses to manufacturers and importers for Class A NSNM medical devices in all risk categories.

-- Facilities are ensured to align with Good Manufacturing Practices (GMP).
+• Facilities are ensured to align with Good Manufacturing Practices (GMP) for Class A Non-Sterile Medical Devices.

 Quality Assurance: